 See all Blog Posts Difference Between Stainless Steel and Galvanized Steel Category: Stainless Steel Posted: August 26, 2020 Plain carbon steel will still rust quite easily in most environments if not protected.
 Due to this, there are many ways steel has been modified to prevent corrosion.
 Two popular solutions are using a stainless steel or galvanized steel.
 While both steels resist rusting and corrosion, there are important differences between them that should be understood.
 What is Stainless Steel?
 Stainless steel is able to resist corrosion because of the additional alloying elements in its chemical makeup.
 While plain carbon steel consists of mostly iron and carbon, stainless steel has substantial additions of chromium to help it resist corrosion.
 The chromium, and sometimes other alloying elements, are added to the stainless steel during the initial melting process, prior to it being formed into any particular shape.
 What is Galvanized Steel?
 Galvanized steel is a type of steel that has been coated in a layer of zinc that helps prevent the underlying steel from rusting.
 This layer is usually quite thin, often measured in thousandths of inches or microns.
 To create galvanized steel, the zinc layer is typically added well after melting, refining, and shaping of the steel plate or sheet.
 Sometimes it is even done after manufacturing processes have been performed on it such as bending or welding.
 How Does Stainless Steel Resist Corrosion?
 Stainless steel resists corrosion because of the added chromium (and sometimes other additional elements).
 Corrosion occurs on carbon steel when the iron from the steel is allowed to combine with oxygen in its surrounding environment.
 The chromium in stainless steel is able to prevent this as it combines with the oxygen and forms a passive layer of chromium oxide.
 This layer of chromium oxide prevents the formation of iron oxide, (also known as rust), in many situations, so long as the chromium content of the steel is great enough.
 Different grades of stainless steel designate and dictate the required amounts of chromium and other alloying elements, which helps to indicate the level of corrosion resistance.
 How Does Galvanized Steel Resist Corrosion?
 Galvanized steel resists corrosion because of the zinc coating covering the carbon steel.
 The zinc layer serves two purposes: It prevents oxygen from coming into contact with the steel, therefore reducing the possibility of corrosion.
 Even if the zinc coating were to experience minor damage and expose small amounts of iron to the atmosphere, the nearby zinc on the rest of the coating is more reactive than steel.
 This makes the zinc more likely to attract an oxygen molecule than the iron, which prevents rust from forming on the steel.
 The Difference Between Stainless Steel and Galvanized Steel Stainless steel usually has better corrosion-resistant properties than galvanized steel.
 If the stainless steel becomes scratched, it can still maintain corrosion resistance around the affected area.
 However, if the zinc layer of galvanized steel is damaged, it can leave the underlying carbon steel exposed and vulnerable.
 And because galvanized steel is often dipped in zinc in large sheets then cut to size, the edges where the cuts are made are left exposed making it possible for rust to occur.
 Stainless steel is also generally considered to be more aesthetically pleasing than galvanized steel, as stainless typically has a shiny, silver-like color, versus the dull-grey pattern of galvanized steel.
 However, stainless steel is also often more expensive than galvanized steel.
 Applications of Stainless Steel Stainless steel is typically used in applications where the risk of corrosion is a major concern and not permissible.
 Areas of use for stainless steel include: Food processing equipment Pharmaceutical manufacturing equipment Aerospace engine components Kitchen appliances Certain types of fasteners Applications of Galvanized Steel Galvanized steel is used for applications where corrosion is not desirable, but small amounts may be permissible and aesthetics are not much of a concern.
 Applications for galvanized steel include: Duct work Automotive components Some types of fasteners Structural beams Metal cabinetry Railing Walkways Traffic signs Electric poles Metal Supermarkets Metal Supermarkets is the world’s largest small-quantity metal supplier with over 100 brick-and-mortar stores across the US, Canada, and United Kingdom.
 We are metal experts and have been providing quality customer service and products since 1985.
 At Metal Supermarkets, we supply a wide range of metals for a variety of applications.
 Our stock includes: mild steel, stainless steel, aluminum, tool steel, alloy steel, brass, bronze and copper.
 We stock a wide range of shapes including: bars, tubes, sheets, plates and more.
 And we can cut metal to your exact specifications.
 Visit one of our 100+ locations across North America today.
-Share: Facebook Twitter LinkedIn E-Mail Related blog articles The Difference Between Honing and Lapping Metal Supermarkets Celebrates National Welding Month by Offering Scholarships for Trade School Students What is Pre-Painted Metal?
+Share: Facebook Twitter LinkedIn E-Mail Related blog articles Wrought vs Cast Iron: What is the difference?
+What Are The Uses Of Perforated Sheets?
+Aluminum Tubing: What Is It Used For?